Chase Freedom Review – 5% Cash Back On Rotating Categories

 |Minimum Credit Limit||Highest Reported Credit Limit||Average Credit Limit|

 This card earns Chase UR points, it’s important to note that you must have a card that has the ability to transfer to hotel or airline partners to be able to make use of this feature.
-The following cards allow you to do this: Chase Sapphire Preferred, Chase Ink Plus or Chase Ink Bold.
-Otherwise you can redeem these points for statement credit/cash.

 This card earns at a rate of 1 point per $1 spend.
 It earns at an additional rate of 5 points per $1 spent on rotating categories.
 You must enroll your card quarterly to receive this increased rate on those categories, click here to enroll.
 There is a limit of $1,500 in spend ($75/7,500 points) that can be earned per quarter.
 We post creative tips on how to increase your spend in these bonus categories on the main blog, so make sure you’re subscribed to our mailing list or receive updates by e-mail or rss.